JuliaDataScience/JuliaDataScience/contents/data_vis_aog.md

 We can also perform **transformations** inside the `mapping` function.
 It supports the `DataFrames.jl`'s minilanguage `source => transformation => target`.
 Where `source` is the original column name and `target` is a `String` representing the new desired label.
-If we simply use `source => target`, the underlying transformation will be the `identity` function, i.e. no transformation is performed and the data is passed as it is.
+If we simply use `source => target`, the underlying transformation will be the `identity` function, i.e., no transformation is performed and the data is passed as it is.
 Here's an example:

 ```jl